tom-s/select-and-speak/README.md

 ## Description

 Select (highlight) text in your browser and in order to have spoken by speech synthesis.
-Only supports, french, german and english for now but lot more support will be added soon.
+Use https://github.com/tom-s/speak-tts for the speech capability and language detection

 See browser support here : http://caniuse.com/#feat=speech-synthesis